🫂 Welcome to Bitcoin Knows

 Bitcoin security is a lifelong practice—take it seriously.

-🌍 Step 5: Run a Bitcoin Node – Verify, Don’t Trust
+🌍 Optional: Step 5: Run a Bitcoin Node – Verify, Don’t Trust

 To achieve true financial sovereignty, consider running your own Bitcoin node.
 A node allows you to: